Nivalyx/osu-wiki/wiki/Tournaments/WGMRT/1/en.md

 ## Organisation

-The We Go March! retot's Tournament was run by various Indonesian community members.
+The We Go March! retot's Tournament was run by various osu! community members from Indonesia and beyond.

 | Position | Member(s) |
 | :-- | :-- |